liskin/work.lisk.in/_posts/2020-05-06-linux-media-control.markdown

 Session API][] support to Firefox, presumably because this extension predates this support in Firefox itself.
 The [implementation][plasma-mediasession-shim] is different to the one in recent Firefox versions, so it's not entirely surprising that soundcloud works as well (as opposed to vanilla Firefox).
+And it also follows that it doesn't work when a media file is opened directly; the extension only works in HTML pages.

 Unfortunately, [Chromium][] doesn't work so well.
 It's visible in the list of media players in the panel applet, it shows what's currently playing, but the control buttons are grey and media keys don't do anything either.
-This is also the case if there are more players active: whenever Chromium is the active player, media keys nonfunctional.
+This is also the case if there are more players active: whenever Chromium is the active player, media keys do nothing.
 This may be an old [workaround][plasma-chromium-blacklist], or another issue entirely.
+Installing the [Plasma Browser Integration][] extension fixes this problem (for HTML audio/video), but in my opinion that shouldn't be necessary these days.

 <i>
 (I tested this on a [Fedora 32 KDE][] live DVD with KDE Plasma 5.18.3.